Maxarino/twitch-date-finder/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Sometimes you watch a Twitch clip and wanna cross-reference it with a Youtube video / vod to understand the context.
-There's no way to get the date and time of a clip in the native Twitch app though, which I thought was weird & annoying so I made this.
+There's no way to get the date and time of a clip in the native Twitch app though, which I thought was weird & annoying, so I made this.